Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)

 2. (Skip to Step #3 below if using pre-ground chicken) Grind the chicken.
 Place the chicken thighs into the freezer for 20 to 30 minutes to firm up and make it easier to slice and move through the grinder but do not let it freeze solid.
 Cut the meat into 2-inch cubes.
 Attach the KitchenAid food grinder attachment with the small die, and start adding the meat and grinding.
 Cover and store in the refrigerator while you prepare the rest of the ingredients.

 3. Sauté the zucchini.
-Add 1 teaspoon (5g) of oil to a skillet set over medium heat, add the zucchini (or cabbage if using), season with salt to taste, and cook until the vegetables are tender and no moisture remains in the pan (see photos).
+Add 1 teaspoon (5g) of oil to a skillet set over medium heat, add the shredded or julienned zucchini, season with salt to taste, and cook for about 5 minutes, or until the vegetables are tender and no moisture remains in the pan (see photos).
 Remove the mixture to a bowl to cool completely.

 4. Make & chill the dumpling filling.
 Remove the ginger from the soy seasoning sauce and discard.
 Add the soy seasoning sauce directly to the bowl with the ground chicken.
 Add the oyster sauce, hoisin sauce, white pepper, and toasted sesame oil, and stir to combine.
-Stir the mixture in one direction (clockwise or counterclockwise) with chopsticks, or a fork until it becomes visibly paste-like, shiny, and jiggles a little when tapped. (about 8 to 10 minutes).
+Stir the mixture in one direction (clockwise or counterclockwise) with chopsticks, or a fork until it becomes visibly paste-like, shiny, and jiggles a little when tapped (about 4-5 minutes).
 At this point, the meat should have absorbed all of the liquid.
-Cover and place the mixture into the fridge to chill to allow the flavors to bloom for at least 15 minutes (or better up to one hour or even overnight).
+Add the cooled zucchini and chives, cover, and place the mixture into the fridge to chill to allow the flavors to bloom for at least 15 minutes (or even better up to one hour, or overnight).

 5. Test the flavor of the chicken filling.
-Add the chives, and sautéed zucchini to the marinated chicken mixture, and stir well to combine.
-Pan-fry a small amount of filling in a lightly oiled skillet to make sure the seasonings are just right.
+Pan-fry a small amount of filling in a lightly oiled skillet.
 Adjust the salt and any seasonings as needed.

 6. Assemble the dumplings.
 Cover the wrappers with a slightly damp cloth to keep them from drying out while you’re filling the dumplings.
 Add about 1 tablespoon of dumpling filling to the center of each wrapper.
 Pinch one side of the dumpling closed at one of the corners (either right or left corner…it doesn’t matter).
 Take the side of the dumpling wrapper furthest away from you and start pleating (in the direction towards the closed corner) and pinching it together with the other side of the wrapper as you go.
-Continue pleating until you reach the opposite corner and seal it closed, pressing out any air bubbles around the filling and using water or cornstarch slurry to create a good seal.
+Continue pleating until you reach the opposite corner and seal it closed, pressing out any air bubbles around the filling (if using storebought wrappers seal the edge with water or cornstarch slurry to create a good seal).
 Set the filled dumplings on a parchment-lined tray without touching each other.

 7. Steam the dumplings.
-Add a couple of inches of water to a large sauté pan or wok and bring to a boil.
-Line a bamboo steamer with whole cabbage leaves or parchment paper and add the dumplings and make sure they don’t touch one another.
-Once the water is boiling, add the steamer basket on top and cover with the lid to steam the dumplings until cooked through (about 8 minutes for fresh dumplings and 10 minutes for frozen dumplings).
+Add 2-3 inches of water to a large sauté pan or wok and bring it to a boil.
+Line a bamboo steamer with whole cabbage leaves or parchment paper, and add the dumplings making sure they don’t touch one another.
+Once the water is boiling, place the steamer basket on top and cover with the lid to steam the dumplings until cooked through (about 8 minutes for fresh dumplings and 12-15 minutes for frozen dumplings).
 Be sure not to add too much water to ensure the dumplings are never in contact with any water as they steam.
-On the other hand, if you didn’t add enough water, just add a little more hot or boiling water to the pan as needed but be very careful because the steam can burn you.
 Remove the dumplings to a serving platter and serve with the dipping sauce, Enjoy!

 Notes